CONTENT

 point and measure again the angle between

-c and the target.
-With these
+and the target.

 distance measures and angle values, one can calculate the distance to